nathanbish/CUSG-Law/Statutes/Title II: Elections & Representation/Chapter 2: Representation & Equity/README.md

 ## §2.2.5 – CUSG Outreach Events
-**Enacted by 83 LCB 06 (2015, “CUSG Outreach”)**
+**Enacted by 83 LCB 06 (2015, “CUSG Outreach”); amended by 84 LCB 01 (2016, “Branch Autonomy”)**

-(a) The Executives, Legislative Council President, and Chief Justice of the Appellate Court, or their designees, shall lead three outreach events per academic semester on behalf of CU Student Government.
+(a) The Executives and Legislative Council President, or their designees, shall lead three outreach events focused on student engagement per academic semester (fall and spring) on behalf of CU Student Government.
-(b) At least one outreach event per semester shall be developed and run with an emphasis on engaging underrepresented students and student groups.
+(b) At least one of the three events every semester ought to be developed and run with an emphasis on reaching out to underrepresented students and student groups.
-(c) These outreach events should, whenever feasible, occur outside of CUSG offices.
+(c) These events ought to take place outside of CU Student Government offices, if possible.
-(d) The Chief Justice of the Appellate Court shall not lead outreach events that are in any way partisan or related to pending judicial matters.
-(e) The Executives, Legislative Council President, and Chief Justice of the Appellate Court shall also develop a system to measure outreach effectiveness and provide recommendations to Legislative Council.
+(d) The Executives and the Legislative Council President, or their designees, shall also develop a system to measure the effectiveness of these outreach events and make recommendations to Legislative Council on them in the future.

 ## §2.2.6 – Outreach Reporting by the Election Commissioner
 **Enacted by 83 LCB 06 (2015, “CUSG Outreach”)**